jtanderson2/azure-network-lab-building-blocks/vnet-subnet-nsg-vm/README.md

 * Variables defined at start of script, change as required
 * The variable are not persisent after the az cli session has ceased, so run again in new session as required
 * VM provisioned with auto-shutdown configured for 22:00 UTC
-* NSG rule provisioned to allow SSH access from anywhere for admin access
+* NSG rule provisioned to allow SSH access from anywhere for immediate admin access via the public IP

 ## Provision